FredHutch/who-is-who/index.md

 2. Your primary institutional affiliation (e.g. FHCC, UW, Children's)
 3. A list of keywords that describe your interests (e.g., genomics, R, metabolomics, statistics)
 4. A list of keywords that describe what roles you're interested in playing (e.g., mentor, consultant, collaborator)
-5. A short blurb about your work, who you are and most importantly, how you'd like people to contact you!
+5. A short blurb about your work, what lab you are in if you're a mentee, who you are and most importantly, how you'd like people to contact you!